-- The content of the curriculum, particularly through Personal Development in Learning for Life and Work classes - The College ethos which promotes a positive and supportive environment that gives pupils a sense of being valued - The Positive Behaviour Policy which is aimed at supporting vulnerable pupils in he College and recognises the importance in helping pupils understand the difference between acceptable and unacceptable behaviours towards themselves and others - Liaison with external agencies which support pupils such as Educational Welfare, Social Services, Educational Psychology Services etc.
+- The content of the curriculum, particularly through Personal Development and Mutual Understanding lessons. - The College ethos which promotes a positive and supportive environment that gives pupils a sense of being valued - The Positive Behaviour Policy which is aimed at supporting vulnerable pupils in the College and recognises the importance in helping pupils understand the difference between acceptable and unacceptable behaviours towards themselves and others - Liaison with external agencies which support pupils such as Educational Welfare, Social Services, Educational Psychology Services etc. - Staff who will be in contact with a vunerable pupil will be asked to keep a discrete "Enhanced Pastoral Watch" on that pupil and should report any concerns directly to the Designated teachers.
+Staff will may not be aware of the reasons for this concern but have an essential role in supporting the child.